|Feature Article - December 2011|

 The theory of evolution claims the honor and respect rightfully due to science by pretending to be scientific.
 But the theory of evolution is just an opinion based on inference, not experimental data.

 Experiments about the origin of life simply demonstrate why it could not happen by purely natural processes guided by chance.
-More than that, experiments demonstrate why life cannot originate by purely natural processes guided by chance.
-Recent experiments involving artificial life (if one can actually call it “life”) simply show how complex even the simplest living thing has to be.
+More than that, recent experiments involving artificial life (if one can actually call it “life”) simply show how complex even the simplest living thing has to be.

 Scientists know more about their fields of study today than they did in 1962.
 Evolutionists don’t know any more than they did 50 years ago.
 They just are wrong in different ways today than the ways they were wrong 50 years ago.
 They expect us to believe they are right today because they claim to be scientists, and hope to misappropriate the respect due to real scientists.
 Real science is against evolution.